MONDAY, JULY 18 |

-The symposium will feature a mix of engaging keynote speeches, poster presentations and workshops highlighted by breakout sessions and networking events that are sure to provide a holistic understanding of the challenges and opportunities on the horizon.
+The symposium will feature a mix of engaging keynote sessions, poster presentations and workshops highlighted by breakout sessions and networking events that are sure to provide a holistic understanding of the challenges and opportunities on the horizon.
 The symposium will be rooted in the sharing of rigorous scientific content and provision of unique opportunities to learn from the best and brightest in the cool climate industry from Canada and around the world.

 The morning sessions will bring together all of the delegates for the keynote session each day.
 Following on this session there will be presentations, workshops and panel discussions including wine tastings.
 The main theme throughout the week is climate change adaptation and innovation.
 Within this framework will be sessions that includes viticulture, oenology, wine business and science communication, which are detailed below.

-Please note that this program/ hour-by-hour schedule is subject to change as the conference date approaches.
+Please note that this hour-by-hour schedule is subject to change as the conference date approaches.
 Continue to monitor this page for updates.

 8:00 am to 8:30 am |